Program Overview

 - 3-hours: $175

-- Dutchess County Public Schools: See if your school is part of the Dutchess BOCES Exploratory Enrichment (438) CoSER, which supports field trips.
+- Dutchess County Public Schools: See if your district is part of the Dutchess BOCES Arts in Education CoSER or the Exploratory Enrichment (438) CoSER, which support field trips.

 - Poughkeepsie City Elementary Schools: There is private funding available through the Community Foundations of the Hudson Valley to cover field trip and schoolyard program fees.